 Snowshoeing Glacier National Park

 Any of the trails we described above for cross-country skiing can also be used for snowshoeing.
 The one thing to remember with snowshoeing, your travel time will be much slower than on cross-country skis.
 It is fairly easy to cover 10-15 miles a day on cross-country skis but with snowshoes you will want to select a trail that is 3-5 miles long for a day trip.

 If you would like to take a snowshoe trip and learn about winter in Glacier National Park, every weekend there are ranger led snowshoe walks.
 Just meet at the Apgar Visitor Center, either 10:30 am during the week or 2 pm on Saturday and Sunday, and join a ranger and others for a snowshoe trek in the Apgar area.
 On this guided tour, you’ll look for signs of wildlife, learn about plants and animals, and enjoy some winter solitude.
 Snowshoes are available for rent at the Apgar Visitor Center if you don’t own a pair.

 Mountain Climbing Glacier National Park

 Climbers should complete the Voluntary Climber’s Registration form available at ranger stations, Park Headquarters, or the Apgar Visitor Center.
 Upon returning from you climbing adventure, please check back in at any ranger station.
 Search parties will not be dispatched just because a party does not check back in.

 Be aware of potential avalanche dangers, we advise you check with the Flathead Avalanche Center to obtain up to date avalanche conditions.

-There are other areas of Glacier National Park where you can cross-country ski and snowshoe.
-Here at Smoky Bear Ranch, we are experienced and knowledgeable on Glacier National Park winter Activities, our knowledge makes us a natural to help plan your Glacier National Park Winter Vacation.
+There are many other areas of Glacier National Park where you can cross-country ski and snowshoe.
+Here at Smoky Bear Ranch, we are passionate and knowledgeable about Glacier National Park winter Activities, making us a natural choice to help plan your Glacier National Park Winter Vacation.

 An informed skier/snowshoer/climber is a safe skier/snowshoer/climber.
 Take the time to know the inherent risks of recreating in the mountains during the winter months and plan your trip wisely.